AninditaGuha98/Learning-Management-System-serverless-application/README.md

 <p>1.
 This module involves the login page.</p>
 <p>2.
 1st factor authentication involves validating the email and password, by validating them using the google cloud function.</p>
 <p>3.
 2 FA involves validating the security question/answer using the AWS Lambda function.</p>

+<i><p>Online Support Module</p></i>
+<p>1.
+This module involves the Lex Chatbot.</p>
+<p>2.
+According to first use case, the user queries basic website navigation information.
+Branching logic has been added by triggering Lambda function.</p>
+<p>3.
+According to second use case, the Lex bot triggers a lambda function, which will be querying and displaying online users belonging to the same organization.</p>

 <i><p>Data Processing</p></i>
 <p>1.
 Google Cloud Storage buckets are google encrypted.</p>